dagadarofhiwa-creator/Bright-TV/README.md

 # Bright-TV VIEWERSHIP REVIEW

-BrightTV ‘s CEO has an objective to grow the company’s subscription base for this financial year.
-He has approached you to provide insights that would assist CVM (Customer Value
-Management) team in meeting this year’s objective.
+BrightTV ‘s  company’s growth subscription base on financial year.  insights  would assist CVM (Customer Value Management) team in meeting this year’s objective.
 The dataset attached contains information on the user profiles and viewer transactions for BrightTV.
 # ☕Bright-TV Viewership: Review (Jan-March 2016)